 The Better Question: Is the Plan Design Suitable For You and Your Family?

 Different families have different needs.
-In some households, the formal living and dining rooms may be high traffic areas.
+In some households, the formal living and dining rooms may be high-traffic areas.
 In others, the formal living and dining areas may be obsolete.
 Either scenario is acceptable.
 When searching for a new home, keep in mind what spaces are truly important.
 Examine each and every room and ask yourself how and when you will use the space.
-Our advice: Bigger is not always better; focus on functionality, not on footage!
+Our advice: Bigger is not always better; focus on functionality, not on the footage.